 The fellowship is named in honor of Jean Ritchie, the award-winning musician and writer who died on June 2, 2015.
 Besides being an internationally known singer, songwriter, activist and musicologist, Ritchie was also the author of several books.
 Ritchie's best known work is Singing Family of the Cumberlands.
 The book has never been out of print since its 1955 publication and is known as one of the major classics in Appalachian literature.

+Through literature, a region tells stories to its citizens and the world.
+The Jean Ritchie Fellowship seeks to support, encourage and honor writers from the Southern Appalachians.
+The fellowship is the first of its kind for the region's writers, and is committed to Appalachian voices.
 The fellowship strives to support artists who, like Ritchie, create works of beauty and social relevance, while honoring traditional heritage and forging a new path.

 Past fellowship winners include: Mindy Beth Miller of Kentucky; Larry Bingham of Oregon; Katie Perry of Texas; Tiffany Williams of Kentucky; Amy Clark of Virginia; Charles Dodd White of North Carolina; Mesha Maren of West Virginia; Jim Minick, of Georgia; Shawna Kay Rodenberg of Indiana; John C. Mannone of Tennessee; and Noah Davis of Indiana.